-The request is to authorize the president to approve and execute a lease contract (CON3664210) with Lubbock Reese Redevelopment Authority, to acquire space for Texas Tech University Health Sciences Center ("TTUHSC") research, storage, maintenance, operations, and office space associated with TTUHSC's participation in the Matador Unmanned Aircraft System ("UAS") Consortium.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+X.B.1.q.
+TTUHSC: Authorize the president to execute a lease with Lubbock Reese Redevelopment Authority.-The Board authorized the president to approve and execute a lease contract (CON3664210) with Lubbock Reese Redevelopment Authority, to acquire space for Texas Tech University Health Sciences Center ("TTUHSC") research, storage, maintenance, operations, and office space associated with TTUHSC's participation in the Matador Unmanned Aircraft System ("UAS") Consortium.
+This request was approved administratively by the president and the chancellor.

 Matador UAS Consortium is spearheading the research initiative focused on developing and integrating drone technology for health care delivery in rural areas.
-The Matador UAS Consortium was co-developed by TTUHSC and 2THEDGE, LLC and has grown to include organ procurement organizations, healthcare systems, UAS operators, Texas Tech University faculty, local Independent School Districts and many more.
+The Matador UAS Consortium was codeveloped by TTUHSC and 2THEDGE, LLC and has grown to include organ procurement organizations, healthcare systems, UAS operators, Texas Tech University faculty, local Independent School Districts and many more.